 Important: Start your membership by creating an account here and filling in all of the information (Do not skip this step!)
 Doing so will allow you to take up 25% off your AARP membership, making it just $12 per year with auto-renewal.

-Who is responsible for the car loan?
+Your co-signer or co-borrower is responsible for the loan

 In the event of your death, your car loan doesn’t just disappear.
 Instead, there will be someone responsible for it.